nfsrules/AxionautV1/README.md

 ## Axionaut
-Mini autonomous rc vehicle prototyping for
+Mini autonomous RC vehicle prototyping for AI enthusiasts.
-A little info about your project and/ or overview that explains **what** the project is about.

 ## Motivation
-Axionaut provides a straightforward approach to test and prototype mini RC autonomous vehicles.
-Allows easy implementation, database recording and experimenting.
-Axionaut is intended to experimentation, use the build-in Deep Learning architures and models to start!.
+<p>Axionaut provides a straightforward approach to prototype mini RC autonomous vehicles.
+Allows easy implementation and includes convenient functionalities as: data recording, model training and autopilot.
+Axionaut is intended to experimentation, use the build-in Deep Learning architures and models to start!.</p>

 ## Build status